SharafatKarim/blog-site/posts/2024/archlinux-config/index.md

 ```

 > **FLAGS**
->
 > --asdeps    = as dependency.
->
 > -- needed  = it won't reinstall if already exists in system.

 - In the same way, let's install `gwenview` with optional dependencies as our image viewer.
 And it can even support `PSD` with optional dependency!
 Here you can install `qt5-imageformats` and `kimageformats` as optional.

 - For text editing you can `kate`.
 You can use it simply or can enhance it with plugins.
 To enable LSP-server and markdown support, install it with full optional dependency.

 - Now if you're thinking about power management, you can install `powerdevil`.
 With it you can mange your power settings right from your setting in plasma.

 -  `plasma-systemmonitor` , a nice looking system monitor that you may want to try.
 You can also avoid it if you're happy with `htop` or anything else

 - And finally for taking screenshots, we've `spectacle`.
 It has annotation support, and also it can integrate with your system perfectly if you're using KDE plasma!

-- Use `kinfocenter` to get detailed information about your system.
-It's a great tool to know about your system.

 > Upstream KDE has [package and setup recommendations](https://community.kde.org/Distributions/Packaging_Recommendations) to get a fully-featured Plasma session.
 Check this out for optional features!